-Test Materials
+Test materials

 Test materials included the syllables /pi, bi, ti, di, fi, vi, si, zi, mi, ni, spi, sti/.
 This range of stimuli included tokens that varied in consonant voicing only (/pi-bi/, /ti-di/, /fi-vi/, /si-zi/), in place of articulation only (/pi-ti/, /bi-di/, /fi-si/, /vi-zi/, /mi-ni/, /spi-sti/), and in manner of articulation only (/bi-mi/, /di-ni/, /ti-si/, /spi-pi/, /sti-ti/).

-Two clusters (/spi/, /sti/), classified as belonging to a separate manner of articulation, were also included, as they have been shown to be problematic for DYS children (e.g., Adlard & Hazan, 1998).
-The vowel context /i/ was chosen to permit the comparison with the identification and discrimination of the synthetic "pea"-"bee" continuum tested in our previous study with these same children (Messaoud-Galusi et al., 2011).
-Also, this vowel context was preferred over the more commonly used /a/ context, because /a/ maximizes the formant transition trajectories in CV syllables and therefore may not give a representative account of children's ability to use formant transition information in less salient contexts.
+Two clusters (/spi/, /sti/), classified as belonging to a separate manner of articulation, were also included, as they have been shown to be problematic for DYS children (e.g. Adlard & Hazan, 1998).
+The vowel context /i/ was chosen to permit the comparison with the identification and discrimination of the synthetic 'pea'-'bee' continuum tested in our previous study with these same children (Messaoud-Galusi et al., 2011).
+Also, this vowel context was preferred over the more commonly used /a/ context, as /a/ maximizes the formant transition trajectories in CV syllables, and therefore may not give a representative account of children's ability to use formant transition information in less salient contexts.

 Digital recordings were made in an anechoic chamber with a B&K Sound Level Meter Type 2231 fitted with a 4165 microphone cartridge, and with speech digitized directly to the hard disk of the computer at a sampling rate of 44.1 kHz.
 The eight talkers (four women and four men) were native adult talkers of Southern British English.
 The syllables were presented one at a time on a screen, with a symbol marking the intonation pattern to be used in the production of the syllable.
-Four different intonation patterns were included: rising, falling, rising-falling, or steady.
+Four different intonation patterns were included: rising, falling, rising-falling or steady.
 Each token was recorded three times with each of the four intonation patterns, giving a total of 144 tokens per talker.
-The two clearest tokens of each syllable, as judged by a phonetically trained researcher, were selected for inclusion in one or more of the four test conditions.
-In order to correct for differences in overall level across talkers during recordings, the waveform of each talker's utterance was multiplied by a fixed factor, so as to make the mean root-meansquare (RMS) levels of each talker equal over all syllables.
-This manipulation preserves individual variation in the level of each token, which results from natural variation in articulation or different inherent levels for each consonant, while keeping the average level across talkers the same.
-Multitalker babble was then added at a signalto-noise ratio of 0 dB.
+The two clearest tokens of each syllable, as judged by a phonetically-trained researcher, were selected for inclusion in one or more of the four test conditions.
+In order to correct for differences in overall level across talkers during recordings, the waveform of each talker's utterances were multiplied by a fixed factor, so as to make the mean rms levels of each token which results from natural variation in articulation or different levels for each consonant, while keeping the average level across talkers the same.
+Multi-talker babble was then added at a signal-to-noise ratio of 0 dB.

-Test Conditions
+Test conditions

 In both the identification and discrimination tests, there were four test conditions varying in the amount of talker- and intonation-related variability present.
-Condition 1t1i (one talker, one intonation pattern) contained the least variability because all tokens were produced by a single talker with a falling intonation pattern.
-The falling intonation pattern was chosen for this condition as it is the most "unmarked" intonation pattern in a citation form production of a monosyllable.
-In Condition 1t4i (one talker, four intonation patterns), tokens were again produced by a single talker, but this time, each syllable was produced with four different intonation patterns.
-Condition 4t1i (four talkers, one intonation pattern) included tokens produced by four different talkers, but all produced with a falling intonation pattern.
-Finally, Condition 4t4i (four talkers, four intonation patterns) included tokens produced by four different talkers, and with four different intonation patterns.
+Condition 1t1i (1 talker, 1 intonation pattern) contained the least variability as all tokens were produced by a single talker with a falling intonation pattern.
+The falling intonation pattern was chosen for this condition as it is the most 'unmarked' intonation pattern in a citation form production of a monosyllable.
+In Condition 1t4i (1 talker, 4 intonation patterns), tokens were again produced by a single talker but, this time, each syllable was produced with four different intonation patterns.
+Condition 4t1i (4 talkers, 1 intonation pattern) included tokens produced by four different talkers, but all produced with a falling intonation pattern.
+Finally, Condition 4t4i (4 talkers, 4 intonation patterns) included tokens produced by four different talkers, and with four different intonation patterns.